Jahandar Shah

 Jahandar Shah (Note: lit.
 'The Owner of the World', /fa/) (Mirza Mu'izz-ud-Din Beg Muhammad Khan; 10 May 1661 – 11 February 1713) was the ninth Mughal emperor briefly from 1712 to 1713.
-He was the son of Emperor Bahadur Shah I, and the grandson of Emperor Aurangzeb.

-Jahandar Shah was the first puppet ruler of the Mughal dynasty, having been placed on the throne by powerful noble Zulfiqar Khan.
-His reign was short and turbulent, lasting more than a year.
-He was deposed by the Sayyid brothers and succeeded by his nephew Farrukhsiyar.
+Jahandar Shah was the eldest son of Sultan Bahadur Shah I, He ascended the throne of his forefathers after a bloody conflict against his brothers: Azim-ush-Shan, Rafi-ush-Shan, and Jahan Shah.
+It ended up with his victory and the deaths of all his brothers.
+His vizier, Zulfiqar Khan was among his most prominent supporters and one of the main pillars of his power during that confrontation, playing a decisive role in securing his throne and establishing his authority.

+Jahandar Shah is considered the first Mughal emperor to serve as little more than a Puppet ruler, as he came under the control of his vizier.
+Historians agree that he lacked the political and administrative qualities necessary to preserve the empire of his forefathers, Far from expanding the empire or strengthening its foundations; he became known for indulgence and debauchery, devoting himself to gatherings of music, entertainment, and drinking, as well as the company of women, dancers, and singers, while neglecting the affairs of state and the administration of its institutions.

 Early life

 Prince Mu'izz-ud-din was born on 10 May 1661 in Deccan Subah to Prince Mu'azzam.
 His mother Nizam Bai, the daughter of Fatehyawar Jang, was a noble from Hyderabad.
 He was Muazzam's eldest son, and eldest grandson of reigning emperor Aurangzeb.
 Following Mughal tradition, his birth was grandly celebrated by the Mughal court.

-During Aurangzeb's reign, he participated in military campaigning in the Deccan for three years, after which he was permanently shifted to northern India.
+During Aurangzeb's reign, he participated in military campaigning in the Deccan for three years as he was capable in his youth, after which he was permanently shifted to northern India.
 In 1706, he brough the rebellious Mirani chief of Dera Ghazi Khan into submission.

 After Aurangzeb's death, Prince Mu'azzam won the ensuing succession struggle and in June 1707, ascended the throne as Bahadur Shah.
 Upon his father's accession, Mu'izz-ud-din was awarded the title Jahandar Shah, and made governor of Thatta and Multan.
 Through the course of Bahadur Shah's reign, Jahandar Shah would stay at the imperial court, like the other sons of Bahadur Shah, because the emperor had ascended the throne at an old age, and the princes wanted to be within close reach of the throne in case of his demise.